Television pilot: As distinguished from the series premiere

+The original Star Trek TV series had two pilots, neither of which became the premiere episode when the series was picked up.
+The first, titled The Cage, didn't sell, but Desilu head Lucille Ball convinced NBC executives to allow shooting of a second pilot, Where No Man Has Gone Before, which was accepted by the network.
+The Cage was edited and expanded into a two-part story, shown as The Menagerie.
+This turned out to be an auspicious decision, because of various challenges which bogged down series production during the first season.
+The second pilot was also shown during that first season, as the third episode.
+The only major character to appear in both pilots was Spock.

 On other occasions, the pilot is never broadcast on television at all.
 Viewers of Temple Houston, for example, would likely have considered "The Twisted Rope" its pilot because "The Man from Galveston" was only publicly exhibited in cinemas four months later.
 Even then, "The Man from Galveston" had an almost entirely different cast, and its main character was renamed to avoid confusion with the then-ongoing series.

 Some television series are commissioned "straight-to-series" where a network orders a season without viewing any produced episodes, hence no episode is considered a pilot.
 For instance, "Invasion of the Bane", the first episode of The Sarah Jane Adventures, is not a pilot because the BBC had committed to the first season before seeing any filmed content – yet it is routinely referred to as a pilot.
 The straight-to-series model is usually used when established talent is attached to a series, or it is based on an established property or franchise.
 Amazing Stories (1985) is credited as being one of the first series commissioned without a pilot.
 The model has seen a rise since Netflix popularized it.